bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/06_WorkflowHub.rst

 - Step 3: Select ``Actions`` -> ``New version``.
     - If your workflow was imported from RO-Crate, select ``Upload/Import Workflow RO-Crate`` to upload workflow provenance.
-    - If you imported the workflow from GitHub, once you have commited your changes / results, select ``Import Git Repository``.
+    - If you imported the workflow from GitHub, once you have committed your changes / results, select ``Import Git Repository``.
       This action will import the latest commit in the repository to WorkflowHub.

 Once these steps are finished, the ``Overview`` tab of the workflow will show a new entry at the bottom of the page, in